Re-enactment. 5th July 2021.

 A conversation via Zoom.

 And so it began - very well!
-He told me how much he had enjoyed our conversation in the previous week, and how pleased he was to continue in this way, so pleased that I'd decided to change our contract, that I'm no longer a client - now a mentee.
+He told me how much he had enjoyed our conversation in the previous week, and how pleased he was to continue in this way, so pleased that I'd decided to change our contract, that I'm no longer a client - now a mentee, because to paraphrase ' these sessions could be so much more'.

-Well, my ideas had been steamrollered in the previous dialogue, for sure.
+Well, my ideas had been crushed in the previous dialogue, for sure.
 But the emotional price I was paying was worth it; he had enjoyed talking to me so my skill in conversing with a person as if from within their world-view is validated!
 And I had learnt a lot about standard, counselling theory which would be used in writing my assignments.
 The cost to me, well it felt more like a challenge than actual cost.
 I felt as I have felt in many lectures or computer games, that I am not good enough, can't do it, I'm not clever, fast, intelligent or knowledgeable enough and should just shut up, nod my head and give in.

 But I don't.